Julien-Cohen/CoqTLTactics/README.md

 * To run proofs interactively, open the file you want in your IDE (works with `coqide`, Emacs/ProofGeneral, and VSCode/VsCoq).

 Try your own transformations:
-* If you have an ECore file mymetamodel.ecore and you want to translate it into a CoqTL metamodel, run `make mymetamodel.v` .
-The generated coq file conforms to the Metametamodel on which CoqTL rely.
-(That generator is a proof of concept, not a contribution of this work, it still contains some bugs.)
 * To explore the construction of a model transformation, add your files in the `_CoqProject` file and run `./init.sh`, then `make`.

 ## Contributors and Previous Publications